 [LUM#17] A secure bridge to your connected devices

-Your phone, your computer, your tablet—all these connected devices have one thing in common hidden inside them: a chip.
-This essential integrated circuit has long been a security flaw, but one that can now be fixed thanks to technology created by the company Algodone.
+Your phone, your computer, your tablet—all these connected devices have one thing in common hidden deep inside them: a chip.
+This essential integrated circuit has long been a security vulnerability, but one that can now be addressed thanks to technology developed by Algodone.

 May 7, 2021, United States.
-An extraordinary cyberattack targets Colonial Pipeline, the largest refined petroleum products pipeline in the United States, threatening the fuel supply for an entire region of the country.
+An unprecedented cyberattack targets the Colonial Pipeline, the largest refined petroleum products pipeline in the United States, threatening the fuel supply to a large part of the country.
 June 2017, Ukraine.
-One-fifth of the city of Kiev is left without electricity after hackers infiltrate the computers of Ukrenergo, the Ukrainian electricity company.
+One-fifth of the city of Kyiv is left without power after hackers infiltrated the computers of Ukrenergo, the Ukrainian electricity company.

-So, are our thousands of connected devices all potential security breaches?
-"There is clearly a weak point in all these devices: their chips, which are not secure, or only minimally so, and represent an easy entry point for hackers."
-Based on this worrying observation, the microelectronics specialist decided in 2015 to develop a suitable solution.
-"When you use a computer, you are given a license to run the software, but no equivalent system existed for chips at the time, so we created one."
-Together with Jérôme Rampon and Gaël Paul, he founded the company Algodone and enlisted the support of Languedoc-Roussillon Incubation and SATT AxLR.
+So are our thousands of connected devices all potential security vulnerabilities?
+“There is clearly a weak point in all these devices: their chips, which are either unsecured or only minimally secured, and thus provide an easy entry point for hackers.”
+Armed with this alarming insight, the microelectronics specialist decided in 2015 to develop a tailored solution.
+“When you use a computer, you’re given a license to run the software, but no equivalent system existed at the time for chips, so we created one.”
+Together with Jérôme Rampon and Gaël Paul, he founded the company Algodone and received support from Languedoc-Roussillon Incubation and SATT AxLR.
 His goal: to provide a secure bridge between connected devices.

-With its first patent filed in 2015 and a physical demonstrator soon after, Algodone is offering nothing less than a brand new business model: "We offer a device that enables the secure activation, configuration, protection, and monetization of electronic system networks.
-This is what we call secure activation licensing technology, " explains the researcher.
-This technology authorizes the integrated circuit to operate and prevents anyone from accessing it.
-It can even selectively allow certain users to access or deny access to certain data.
-This original idea earned Algodone the 2015 i-Lab innovation competition award.
+With its first patent filed in 2015 and a physical prototype developed shortly thereafter, Algodone offers nothing less than an entirely new business model: “We offer a device that enables the secure activation, configuration, protection, and monetization of electronic system networks.
+This is what we call secure activation licensing technology, ” explains the researcher.
+This technology authorizes the integrated circuit to operate while preventing unauthorized access.
+It can even selectively grant or deny certain users access to specific data.
+This original idea earned Algodone the top prize in the 2015 i-Lab innovation competition.

-After raising €1.2 million in 2017, the small company has grown and Algodone now has 11 employees.
-And some big clients.
-"We mainly work for the cybersecurity sector, notably with large groups such as Thales, Dassault Aviation, MBDA, and STMicroelectronics," explains Lionel Torres.
-This is a major challenge for this sector, which has set itself the task of combining connected objects with security.
+After raising €1.2 million in 2017, the small company has grown, and Algodone now has 11 employees.
+And major clients.
+“We work primarily in the cybersecurity sector, notably with major companies such as Thales, Dassault Aviation, MBDA, and STMicroelectronics,” explains Lionel Torres.
+This is a major challenge for a sector whose mission is to ensure that connected devices are secure.

 * Lirmm (UM, CNRS, INRIA, UPVD, UPVM)